A Post on How to Cultivate Curiosity, and Why That’ll Help Your Life

 There is a skill to question-asking.
 Different questions call back different answers.
 As you play with curiosity, you’ll see that tweaking your questions can allow you to discover different tracks.

 It’s also worth noting that as you build your skills of awe, wonderment, and question-asking, you will become an infinitely better conversationalist with others.
 People LOVE when you get curious about them – because it feels really good to have someone attentively wonder about your world.

 Practice Cultivating Your Curiosity In Every Conversation

 Every interaction you have is a chance to practice honing your curiosity.

 Try out any of these tips in the next conversations you have.

 - Get interested in whatever they bring up

-- Find their curiosity.
+- Find their particular curiosity.
 Get curious about it

-- When you’re with your friends or new people, ask them questions until you find what they are particularly curious about.
-And then try as hard as you can to get curious about their curiosities (developing what I call passion-empathy).
+When you’re with your friends or new people, ask them questions until you find what they are particularly curious about.
+You can even ask “what in your life are you most curious about right now?”
+And then try as hard as you can to get curious about their curiosities.
 This is using your general curiosity to feed their particular curiosity.

 - Get curious ABOUT people